Jerroldwyz/KeizerPairingEngine/README.md

 List of pairs output to be according to the rules of the Keizer pairing rules.

 Will be run in the browser <br />
-    a) Algorithm must work in a performant way for pairings of 1500 players
+    a) Algorithm must work in a performant way for pairings of 1500 players <br />
-        i) Must return a pairing in under 30 seconds with the maximum players and complexity ii) Should be able to run on browser on a low-spec machine (eg. tablet in Africa)
+        i) Must return a pairing in under 30 seconds with the maximum players and complexity <br />
+        ii) Should be able to run on browser on a low-spec machine (eg. tablet in Africa) <br />
-    b) Automated test suite
+    b) Automated test suite <br />